At the Immigrant's Table

 • 3 Tbs vegan sour cream

-• garlic clove
+• 1 garlic clove

 • 2 teaspoons cumin

-• teaspoon of soy or almond milk
+• 1 teaspoon almond milk or soy

-• ½ a teaspoon of lemon juice
+• ½ teaspoon lemon juice

 Instructions

 • Finely chop onions.
 Heat a medium-sized pan to medium heat.
 Add 1 tablespoon of oil and margarine.
 Add onions and sauté on medium heat for 5 mins, until onions soften slightly.
 Lower heat to medium-low and cook for 20 minutes, then add a pinch of salt.
 Continue cooking on low heat for another 10-20, until they have browned and caramelized.
-Add ยฝ Tb of sugar in the last 5 minutes, and raise heat to medium.
+Add ½ Tb of sugar in the last 5 minutes, and raise heat to medium.

 • While onions are cooking, chop carrots, potatoes, and peppers finely.
 Bring a large pot to medium-high heat, add 3 tablespoons of oil and vegetables.
 Sauté until veggies heat slightly, stirring constantly, about 10 minutes.
 Cover with lid and lower heat to medium-low, let cook for another 15 minutes, stirring occasionally.